AnirudhKandoti/Figma-to-Code-AI-Agent/README.md

 3. 403 on /files/<key> but /v1/me works

--You may not have API access to that file.
+- You may not have API access to that file.
 Duplicate it to your Drafts and use that key.

 - Vite error: missing plugin or node_modules